marcoalopez/Jupyter4DICe/README.md

 - Open and [issue](https://github.com/marcoalopez/Jupyter4DICe/issues): This is a place to track bugs or requests for specific features on the notebooks.
 - Create a [pull request](https://github.com/marcoalopez/Jupyter4DICe/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

 Besides, if you want to contribute to the project, you might want to glimpse at the [code of conduct](https://github.com/marcoalopez/Jupyter4DICe/blob/main/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).

+---

+*Copyright © 2021 Marco A. Lopez-Sanchez*

+*Information presented on this website and the documentation of the script is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the documentation of the script at any time without previous notice.
+This webpage and the documentation is not liable for the content of external links.*

+*Hosted on GitHub Pages — This website was created with [Typora](https://typora.io/)*